What Home Insurance Actually Covers for Water Damage

 Why Flood Insurance Is a Separate Policy

-Key facts about flood insurance:
+Key facts about flood insurance in 2026:

-- Must be purchased as a separate policy — it is never bundled with homeowners coverage
+- Must be purchased as a separate policy.
+It is never bundled with homeowners coverage

 - NFIP policies have a 30-day waiting period before taking effect